rubinius/rubinius-book/part_i/what_index.md

-# What, How, Why: Understanding Program Behavior
+# Inspectability: Understanding Program Behavior

 When we write a program, we have a specific expectation for the behavior we want from the program when it runs.
 But these expectations are almost whimsical.
 They are almost pure imagination.
 Nothing requires them, as symbols in a file or diagrams or whatever, to _behave_ in any particular way.
 It is only when we run our program that this pure imagination becomes real.